cyfronet-fid/marketplace/README.md

 ## Commits

-Running `./bin/setup` automatically installs githooks for code linting.
+Running `./bin/setup` automatically installs githooks (using `overcommit` gem) for code linting.
 But if you're using an IDE for repository management then you will probably experience problems with commiting code changes.
 This is related to the fact that some IDE's do not inherit user's `.bash_profile` or any other scripts which traditionally set environmental variables.